Time to read: 10 min

-Remember National Geographic from 30 years ago?
-I spent hours poring through images of life at the extremes: expeditions in glacial caves, Amazon insects, Saharan dust storms, and underwater coral.
-But now, for my young nephew’s generation, pictures are too static, largely due to one innovation: GoPro.
+Remember going through National Geographic magazines from 30 years ago?
+I spent hours poring over images of life at the extremes: expeditions in glacial caves, Amazonian insects, Saharan dust storms, and underwater coral.
+But for my young nephew’s generation, pictures are too static, largely due to one innovation: GoPro.

-A drop-proof, waterproof camera that everyone and their curmudgeonly uncle has and uses to capture the most mundane aspects of their vacations—and that semi-pros use to capture underwater video and crazy adventures—I’m really impressed with the robustness of the GoPro’s housing design and how foolproof the seals are.
+A GoPro is a drop-proof, waterproof video camera most often used to capture the most mundane aspects of people’s vacations, but is also used by semi-pros to capture underwater video and crazy adventures.
+Given the beatings I’ve seen GoPros take, I’m really impressed by the robustness of the GoPro’s housing design and how foolproof the seals are.

-Whether or not you’re making the next breakout electronics product, waterproof enclosures are used in all types of industry, from oil fields to iPhone cases, and we’re about to explore the necessary design aspects to make sure you never ruin your company’s four thousand-dollar prototype again.
+Whether or not you’re making the next breakout electronics product, waterproof enclosures are used in all types of industry, from oil fields to iPhone cases.
+In this article, we’ll explore the design aspects necessary to make sure you never ruin your company’s four-thousand-dollar prototype again.

-If you want to only indicate the level of waterproofness, an “x” can be used in place of the first number, to indicate just the second (example: IPx7 means we know how waterproof it is, but have no idea, and may not really care, about the dust).
-The most common markings you’ll see on cases and housings are IP67 and IP68, but all of them are worth exploring.
+If you want to only indicate the level of waterproofness, an “x” can be used in place of the first number.
+For example, IPx7 means we know how waterproof the enclosure is, but we neither know nor care about its dustproofness.

 For most applications, the lowest rating considered “water resistant” is IPx4.
 This describes many older watches and means that the interior parts will keep working after a splash of water, but any more water will be an issue.

 IPx5 is decent step up — if you spray your housing with water from any angle, the interior parts keep working.
 However, this level only stays waterproof if the spray is light, or just over 4 psi and relatively low flow.
 IPx5 is a good level for a “rain-proof” housing, which is why a lot of phone housings come from the factory with this level of waterproofing.